Witnesses describe ‘traumatic’ scene of hospital shooting

-COLORADO SPRINGS – Two people are dead following a shooting at memorial hospital in Colorado Springs in what could be a murder suicide.
+COLORADO SPRINGS – Two people are dead following a shooting at UCHealth Memorial Hospital Central in Colorado Springs in what could be a murder-suicide.

 Despite police quickly determining there was no to the public, the chaos still terrified folks who saw officers with guns drawn, and running toward the hospital after the shots rang out.

-Shortly before one o’clock, shots rang out inside UCHealth Memorial Hospital Central, which prompted a considerable emergency response.
+Shortly before one o’clock, those first shots rang out inside UCHealth Memorial Hospital Central, which prompted a considerable emergency response.

 “I heard sirens and didn’t think and didn’t think it was anything unusual for being around a hospital and then I noticed more and more cars and sirens,” described Lynette Beach, who was at a nearby bus stop.